Meet2197/metadata_app/README.md

 # Metadata App

-**Metadata App** is a robust Python and JavaScript application designed to streamline metadata extraction, processing, and visualization.
+**Metadata App** is a Python and JavaScript application designed to streamline metadata extraction, processing, and visualization.
 Containerized using Docker, it offers a scalable and developer-friendly architecture for both small-scale and enterprise-level projects.

 ![alt text](image.png)